 Introduction to Job Hopping

 “Job-hopping” is something every professional should avoid, right?
 Wrong.
-If you’re thinking that job-hopping is bad for your career and reputation, here’s our take on job-hopping.
+If you think that job-hopping is bad for your career and reputation, here’s our take on job-hopping.
 If you can do job-hopping strategically, you will be able to create a better reputation, earn more money, get promoted faster and eventually earn the title of an expert generalist.

-The reason job-hopping seems bad to so many people (especially those who run companies) because when one or more people make a transition from one company to another, they have to pay the price.
-No-one likes increasing attrition rates.
+The reason job-hopping seems bad to so many people (especially those who run companies) is that when one or more people make a transition from one company to another, they have to pay the price.
+No one likes increasing attrition rates.
 But this is the scenario – as the company owners think about the growth of their organizations, you need to think about the growth of YOU Inc. as well.

 No, it’s not cool to stay at a job for more than a few years and doing the same things again, again and again.
 There are two research reports which prove that how the recent workforce uses job-hopping to shift and make a transition in their career.

-In 2012, PayScale published a report which says that the median tenure of millennials in companies is maximum 2 years.
+In 2012, PayScale published a report which says that the median tenure of millennials in companies is a maximum of 2 years.

 In 2013, Millennial Branding and Beyond.com published a survey which says that 30% of companies lose 15% of millennials in a matter of a year.

-We can understand that surveys are being done on small sample size and that doesn’t always portray the accurate picture.
+We can understand that surveys are being done on a small sample size, and that doesn’t always portray an accurate picture.
 But these surveys are being done by taking into account hundreds of companies and their employees.
-Even if we cannot conclude that the job market is full of job hoppers, still there’s no harm in saying that the market is trending toward a situation where “job-hopping” seems the right options for millennials.
+Even if we cannot conclude that the job market is full of job hoppers, still there’s no harm in saying that the market is trending toward a situation where “job-hopping” seems the right option for millennials.

-Now you are a job-hopping employee and you believe in staying in a company, learning skills, getting promotion and making your career graph upward.
+Now you are a job-hopping employee, and you believe in staying in a company, learning skills, getting promotions and making your career graph upward.
 But what if this is not the case?
 What would you do then?

 Best Ways of Job Hopping: